romanelgff/labelling-fashion/README.md

 ## Shoes category

 The same strategy as trousers/jeans category is applied.
 Files and logs are available in the *Shoes* folder.
-However, for the *All* model only one model was tested, which is the equivalent to the *Model 3* of the trousers/jeans *All* category.
+However, for the *All* model only one model was tested, which is the equivalent to the *Model 3* of the trousers/jeans *All* category, and data augmentation technique was used.

 # Limits of this project